tailscale/tailsql/README.md

 By default, the server does not do any authorization.
 The `LocalClient` option allows you to plug the server in to Tailscale: If this option is set, it is used to resolve callers and only logged-in users will be permitted to make queries.
 (You could theoretically also implement your own thing without Tailscale, but that would be a lot of work for very little benefit).

 To further customize authorization, you can provide a callback via the `Authorize` option.
-The [authorizer][authz] provides some pre-defined implementations, or you can roll your own.
+The [authorizer][authz] package provides some pre-defined implementations, or you can roll your own.
 This is useful if you want to expose multiple data sources, some of which have more restrictive access policies.

 ### UI Rewrite Rules